adonix-org/postrise/README.md

 ##

 After the server has been created and configured, we can create an instance.
 New data sources will be created on demand.
 Your new server implements the `AutoCloseable` interface, and all data sources will be closed when the server is closed.
-The instantiation and closure of the server will depend on your application, but here is a simple use-case as an example:
+The instantiation and closure of any servers will depend on your application, but here is a simple use-case as an example:

 ```java
 import java.sql.Connection;